dstrn-xyz/docs/other/cli.md

 ## tinker

-the `tinker` command opens an interactive shell with the full application context loaded. all models are automatically imported and available as globals.
+the `tinker` command provides an interactive repl shell or executes inline code directly with the full application context and all models preloaded.

+### interactive shell

+start an interactive session by running the command without arguments:

 ```bash
 dstrn tinker